 The goal of Presbyterians Pro-Life with respect to abortion

-Presbyterians Pro-Life takes a prophetic and pastoral stance within the Church.
-We call the PC(USA) to repent of its current position on abortion.
-We call for a change of heart and a change of policy.
-We plead for our denomination to begin to promote the protection of unborn life and to counsel for solutions to problem pregnancies which allow both mother and baby to live and receive the blessing of God.
+Presbyterians Pro-Life takes a prophetic and pastoral stance within the Reformed Body of Churches.
+In our pastoral role, we seek both to aid and equip Reformed bodies in upholding the sacred value of human life and the family.
+We are a prophetic witness to denominations such as The PC(USA) which have departed from the historic Christian view that God, who made us in His own image, has forbidden us to shed innocent blood.
+We plead with such denominations to begin to promote the protection of unborn life and to counsel for solutions to problem pregnancies which allow both mother and baby to live and receive the blessing of God.

-Our prophetic voice is expressed through the process of appeal provided for by Presbyterian government and by any other means not forbidden by Scripture, our church Constitution, or the laws of the land.
+Our prophetic voice is expressed through the process of appeal provided for by Presbyterian government and by any other means not forbidden by Scripture, church constitutions, or the laws of the land.

-We trust that through the mercy and grace of God a change in the position of our denomination will effect change in the whole society.
+We trust that through the mercy and grace of God our witness and work in Presbyterian and Reformed bodies will effect change in the whole society.

 11. Human sperm and eggs both have 23 chromosomes.
 At fertilization, when sperm and egg are united, a single cell of 46 chromosomes is formed.
 From that point on, all that's added is time and nourishment.